Community Grants of £5,000 and under

 Further information and support

-Get in touch to register for the webinar or book a face to face appointment to discuss whether your activity and group are eligible for a grant, or if you have any questions about your application.
+Get in touch if you would like to discuss whether your activity and group are eligible for a grant, or if you have any questions about your application.

 Cambridge Council for Voluntary Service can help you complete your application form or develop policies.
 They can provide template policies if your group does not have them yet.
 CCVS can also advise how to gather and present financial information and share examples of good practice and procedures.